wso2/docs-choreo-dev/en/docs/insights/derive-insights.md

 ### Latency

-This page shows information related to the latency of API calls within the API management deployment.
+The **Latency** page shows information related to the latency of API calls within the API management deployment.
 You can view a summary of the slowest APIs and then drill down into the API view for further analysis.
 Use this page as a starting point to debug API slowness.

 ![Latency](../assets/img/insights/latency-page-full.png){.cInlineImage-full}